collabnix/kubelabs/Autoscaler101/helpers.md

 ## Pod requests/limits

-You have undoubtedly seen pod requests and limitss and likely even used them at some point.
+You have undoubtedly seen pod requests and limits and likely even used them at some point.
 Requests/limits define the minimum and maximum CPU & memory a pod is allowed to take.
 To break it down:

 - Requests: A pod will not schedule on a node unless the pods' memory and CPU requets are fulfilled.
 If there are no nodes that can fulfill a pods requested resources, a new node will have to be added.
 If you use cluster autoscaler or Karpenter, this resource requirement will be noted and machines will be automatically provisioned.